ahsonkhan/azure-sdk-for-cpp/README.md

 #### Using the SDK within your Application

 The **entry point** for most scenarios when using the SDK will be a top-level client type corresponding to the Azure service you want to talk to.
 For example, sending requests to blob storage can be done via the `Azure::Storage::Blobs::BlobClient` API.
+All APIs on the client type send HTTP requests to the cloud service and return back an HTTP `Response<T>`.

 All the Azure C++ SDK headers needed to be included are located within the `<azure>` folder, with sub-folders corresponding to each service.
 Similarly, all types and APIs can be found within the `Azure::` namespace.
 For example, to use functionality form `Azure::Core`, include the following header at the beginning of your application `#include <azure/core.hpp>`.